ttKirby/ttKirby-s-FFmpeg-shell-script/README.md

 ```

 [2] Transcoding with Auto-Audio
-- Same as [1], but here you can adjust the audio bitrate:
+– Same as in [1], except that you need to adjust the audio here:

 	`auto_bit_2="224"`
 	`auto_bit_6="448"`